sudipcs/bioinformatics-work/README.md

 ### 4. Cluster genes based on their expression

-Given a matrix where rows represent genes and columns represent samples, develop a Python to:
-Use the attached T2.txt file as input. <br>
+Given a matrix where rows represent genes and columns represent samples, Attached are two matrices T3_M1.txt and T3_M2.txt.
+Perform statistical tests to test for differences/similarity between any two matrices by preserving the matrix structure? develop a Python to: Use the attached T2.txt file as input. <br>
 • Cluster genes based on their expression patterns across samples. <br>
 • Visualize the representative expression profile for each identified cluster. <br>
-• Do the inverse, i.e., cluster samples based and plot gene signatures. <br>
+• Do the inverse, i.e., cluster samples based and plot gene signatures. <be>

 **cluster_genes_exp.py** Cluster genes based on their expression patterns across samples.
 Visualize the representative expression profile for each identified cluster.